gmflau/oracle-public-cloud-dse/README.md

 * "us1" is a label to decribe your Oracle data center.
 You can change it to any name best describes your data center location.
 * "https://api-z27.compute.us6.oraclecloud.com/" is the API endpoint of your specific OCC data center which is the same value of your OPC_API environment variable.
 Again, this [link](http://docs.oracle.com/cloud/latest/stcomputecs/STCSA/SendRequests.html) shows you how to find your API endpoint information.
 Replace it with your own value.
 * "locations" element is a list.
 This means you can specify as many data centers as required for your deployment.
-Our current release will support a single data center entry only.
 * OPC_DOMAIN is your OCC's Compute-identity domain.
 * OPC_USER is of the same value of your OPC_USER environment variable.
 * nodeCount is the number of Cassandra cluster nodes you want to deploy in each data center you specify above.